 In fact, you can consume konjac alongside other TCM ingredients.
 A 2018 clinical study shows that a combination of konjac blend and American ginseng reduced the LDL and non-HDL cholesterol levels in people with type 2 diabetes.
 It also improves blood sugar control and potentially helps lower the risk of heart disease.

-“There is a TCM saying, 是药三分毒, that translates as ‘all medicines have their toxicity’.
+“There is a TCM saying that translates as ‘all medicines have their toxicity.’
 It aptly implies that all medicines, even those mild enough to be used as food, must be consumed with caution,” says TCM physician Yew.
-The same applies to food, as TCM believes that all foods have their own unique nature and properties, which can upset the bodily balance if not consumed in moderation.
+The same applies to food.
+TCM believes that all foods have their own unique nature and properties.
+This can upset the bodily balance if not consumed in moderation.

 2. Supports Digestive Health

-In the same way, a compilation of clinical studies also show that glucomannan use contributed to an increase in the frequency of passing stools amongst 122 children.
+Additionally, a compilation of clinical studies also showed that glucomannan use contributed to an increase in the frequency of passing stools amongst 122 children.